 “You need to have a desire to continuously learn,” Kim said.
 “The technology is changing and the techniques, tactics and procedures are ever evolving.
 Sometimes you think you’re keeping up with technology, but then you come across an environment that you’ve never seen before.
 Then you have to learn something new.”

 Cyber threat hunter

-In an old farmhouse in Iowa, Molly Payne, a cyber threat hunter for Raytheon Technologies, is tracking and snaring hackers.
+In an old farmhouse in Iowa, Molly Payne, a former cyber threat hunter for Raytheon Technologies, is tracking and snaring hackers.

 "Basically, I hunt all day," Payne said.
 "Logic is my weapon of choice.
 Every company that has me in their network has different tools and a slightly different flavor of software.
 I need to know enough about each one of those systems to poke under rocks, set traps and see if I catch anything.
 And I love when I catch things."

 Like penetration testers, cyber threat hunters must keep current on new threats "found in the wild."A lot of the intelligence she receives comes from her teammates, who share what they've found and how they fought it.
 Payne started her professional life as a middle-school chemistry and science teacher in Alaska and Colorado.
 She later developed an interest in information security, and earned an associate's degree that gave her the technical knowledge to "jump into the field."